 Hose assemblies in operation should be inspected frequently for leakage, kinking, abrasion, corrosion or other signs of wear or damage.
 Worn or damaged hose assemblies should be replaced immediately.
-When replacing, use hoses of same or better rating and construction.

 Testing should be conducted in approved test stands with adequate guards to protect the operator.
-Failure to comply with this requirement could result in death or serious injury.